Migrating from Legacy

 You must manually translate your old configuration values into the new architecture using the .env file and the admins.json file.

-Part A: General Settings (Move to .env)
+Step 4.1: General Settings (Move to .env)

 Open your new .env file and map your old appsettings.json or docker-compose.yml variables exactly as follows: